PropForth6/PropForth6/doc/README-setup-notes WINDOWS.txt

 Once you are satisfied the automation functions, you can start to modify the source to create custom kernels.

 ************************************************************************************************************************
-9. Add/change the source code text files on your branch, and push tese back to github to share with the rest of the team
+9. ADVANCED: Add/change the source code text files on your branch, and push tese back to github to share with the rest of the team
 ************************************************************************************************************************

 ==============================================================================================================